1. BASIS OF PREPARATION:

 March, 2016, which are prepared based on the accounting policies

 The financial statements are prepared following the going concern

 provisions, regulatory norms prescribed by the Reserve Bank of India

-(RBI), Accounting Standards (AS) and pronouncements issued by The Institute of Chartered
+(RBI), Accounting Standards (AS) and pronouncements issued by The

-respective foreign countries are complied with,
+prevailing in the respective foreign countries are complied with,

 The preparation of financial statements requires the management to make

 estimates and assumptions considered in the reported amount of assets

 and liabilities (including contingent liabilities) as of date of the

 financial statements and the reported income and expenses for the